judebattista/ansible-sandbox/README.md

 If you would prefer to control your VMs through Powershell, you can omit this step.

 # Per-project set up
+## If you want to work with this repo as your base, clone the repo to your **Windows** file system.
+For continuity in this documentation, we will assume it is installed to C:/dev/ansible-sandbox

 ## Set up Vagrantfile
 This repo contains a sample Vagrant file that stands up two Ubunta 22.04 boxes